 my first pair, in tangerine

 On to the next: I hate to shop.
 Especially for shoes; it’s demoralizing.
 But Tieks fit, and are versatile enough I can wear them nearly everywhere.
-I’ve gone traveling for a week at a time, on numerous occasions, and taken only two pairs of shoes, both Tieks.
+When I’ve been traveling for a week at a time, I’ve taken only two pairs of shoes, both Tieks, on numerous occasions.
 (I really only needed one, but they don’t take up much suitcase space.)

 They’re also super comfortable.
-I’ve walked 13 miles a day in NYC in them, I’ve played ball with my kids in them, I walk the dog in them.
+I’ve walked 13 miles a day in NYC in them, played ball with my kids in them, and walked the dog in them.

 It was fine.
 I was wearing my gold Tieks (starstruck, to be precise) and got compliments on my shoes all night.